A Certificate in Community Faith Formation

 Registration for Lead Change will be live on December 1, 2022.

 Interested parties will answer the following biographical and essay questions and submit them through our website by clicking the 'Submit' button below.

-The JCSTS selection team will make initial decisions to select the participants in the inaugural cohort by November XX, 2022.
+The JCSTS selection team will make initial decisions to select the participants in the inaugural cohort by January 16, 2023.

 Invitees will have 2 weeks to complete their registration and make appropriate arrangements for their payment.

-Registration will remain open until all fifteen spots are filled, or until thirty days before the Lead Change Inaugural Cohort begins.
+Registration will remain open until all fifteen spots are filled, or until one week before the Lead Change Inaugural Cohort begins.
 If there is a waitlist, those Learning Partners will be first in line for the second cohort of Lead Change (schedule coming soon).